awwad/uptane/README.md

 ## Running the demo
 The code below is intended to be run in five or more consoles:
 - WINDOW 1: Python shell for the Image Repository.
-This serves HTTP (repository files).
+This serves HTTP (repository files, including metadata).
 - WINDOW 2: Python shell for the Director (Repository and Service).
 This serves metadata and image files via HTTP,1 and receives manifests from the Primary via XMLRPC.
 - WINDOW 3: Bash shell for the Timeserver.
 This serves signed times in response to requests from the Primary via XMLRPC.